VSC-NeuroPilot/neurontainer/.github/README.md

 - After a successful pull, run `docker extension install neurontainer:latest` to install it as an extension.
 - Every update, you'll need to pull from your chosen source again and run `docker extension update neurontainer:latest`.

+### Headless environments

+An executable binary is planned for headless or otherwise non-Docker Desktop environments, but is currently unreleased.